 Amanda Sledz grew up in Cleveland, and began her published writing career crafting advice columns, commentary, music and movie reviews for the Cleveland Plain Dealer.
 Amanda also participated in slam poetry competitions and was interviewed for the documentary Picture Perfect by Carol Tizzano, which discusses depictions of women in the media.
-After graduating high school (translation: fleeing the eighth circle of hell) Amanda attended Ohio University, where she studied fiction writing under the tutelage of Jack Matthews and personal essay writing with David Lazar.
+After graduating high school (translation: fleeing the eighth circle of hell) Amanda attended Ohio University, where she studied fiction writing under the tutelage of the late Jack Matthews and personal essay writing with David Lazar.
 She wrote the column “Shaken Not Stirred” and articles for the Athens News, and was nonfiction editor and editor of Sphere, the undergraduate literary magazine.
 Amanda also launched her own independent publication, The Penny Dreadful with a band of unruly misfits she still counts as Facebook friends.
 After graduation she worked as Staff Writer for the Athens Insider and wrote know-it-all political columns and the humor column “Issy the Advice Cat.”
 Amanda then left Athens to pursue an MFA at Spalding University in Kentucky, where she spent one year as nonfiction editor of The Louisville Review.
 Sometime around then she moved to Portland, had her life turned upside down, and discovered the importance of water resistant clothing and Vitamin D supplements.

 Enough of the third-person dickery.
 The top invitees to my ghostly barbecue include George Orwell, Elizabeth Smart, Milton, Charlotte Delbo, Alan Moore, and Thomas Pynchon.
 I’m a psychopomp, a psychonaught, a psychic, a siren.
 All I want is telepathic communication and levitation.
 If you’ve got a pipeline, tell me everything.